> Nutrition Programs – Resources

 Good nutrition is an important component to maintaining elders’ health, well being, and satisfaction with daily life.
 Elder Services has partnered with a number of organizations to meet these nutritional needs.
 Those include Elder Brown Bag Program, the Nutrition Program known as “Meals on Wheels” and the Wadleigh Food Security Initiative.

 Elder Services has collaborated with the Greater Boston Food Bank and local sites to provide fresh groceries on a monthly basis to over 2,480 elders in the Merrimack Valley.
-Each “Brown Bag” contains enough food for at least three (3) complete meals, and both perishable and non-perishable foods are included.
+Each “Brown Bag” contains about 15 pounds of food both perishable and non-perishable foods are included.
 This program enables low income seniors to stretch their food dollars throughout the month.
-We have sites in Greater Haverhill, Greater Lawrence, and the Greater Lowell area.
+We have sites in Greater Haverhill, Greater Lawrence, and the Greater Lowell areas.
 Several housing facilities and Councils on Aging have volunteer drivers that pick up the bags to distribute to seniors within a particular community.
 This program is free of charge and has application process.